Azure/Azure-AppServices-Diagnostics/infrastructure/README.md

 and then run it against `DeployAllAppServices.json` to create new app services or update their configurations.

-After set up of new app services has been set up, and verified you can then run `DeployAll.parameters.json` against
+After set up of new app services and deployments have been tested and verified you can then run `DeployAll.parameters.json` with
   `DeployAllFrontDoors.json`
 to add the apps to the correct front doors.

 Many of the variables are configured inside of `DeployAllAppServices.json` and `DeployAllFrontDoors.json` **Note** not all configuration is done inside the `DeployAll.parameters.json` file.

-The parameters file is primally used as a way to get key vault secrets used for deployment.
+The parameters file is primarily used as a way to get key vault secrets used for deployment.